zchking/docs/pages/katalon-studio/tutorials/viewing_test_execution_reports_katalon_analytics.md

 This tutorial will show you how to leverage Katalon Analytics powerful dashboard to pivot your test automation strategy, focus on the high-risk areas, detect flakiness tests and to have a better control of the product quality.

-For this tutorial, let’s assume that you already uploaded Katalon Studio execution reports to [Katalon Analytics](https://analytics.katalon.com).
+For this tutorial, let's assume that you already uploaded Katalon Studio execution reports to [Katalon Analytics](https://analytics.katalon.com).
 If not, refer to [this tutorial](https://www.katalon.com/resources-center/tutorials/upload-test-execution-reports-katalon-analytics/).

 Status Report
 -------------